MartinPavlik/scraping-utils/README.md

 import { Page, createQueue, PartialSubscriber, runPuppeteerQueue } from "@satankebab/scraping-utils"

 const crawlSomething = async () => {
-  // Define a shape of a data we want to store in our queue type Payload = {
+  // Define a shape of the data we want to store in our queue type Payload = {
     url: string
     attempt: number